QingyangZhang/CML/readme.md

-# Multimodal Completeness-Confidence Aligning(MCCA)
+# Calibrating Multimodal Learning (CML)

-This repository contains the code of Multimodal Completeness-Confidence Aligning(MCCA).
-Here we provide a demo and detailed instructions for constructing MCCA on several dataset.
+This repository contains the code of Calibrating Multimodal Learning (CML).
+Here we provide a demo and detailed instructions for constructing CML on several dataset.

 ## Requirment